Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation

 Sketching has become the most popular approach for performing this sort of estimation between unjoined data tables~\cite{ZhuNargesianPu:2016,FernandezMinNava:2019,YangZhangZhang:2019,SantosBessaChirigati:2021,SantosBessaMusco:2022}.
 Specifically, a small-space sketch is \emph{precomputed} for all data tables in the search set.
 When the analyst issues a query to find relevant data, a sketch of her table is compared against these preexisting sketches using a fraction of the computational resources in comparison to explicitly materializing table joins~\cite{SantosBessaChirigati:2021}.

-\paragraph{Inner product sketching for dataset search} Interestingly, in the framework discussed above, many problems of interest can be formulated precisely as inner product sketching problems.
+\myparagraph{Inner product sketching for dataset search} Interestingly, in the framework discussed above, many problems of interest can be formulated precisely as inner product sketching problems.
 To see why this is the case, consider the example tables $\mathcal{T}_{A}$ and $\mathcal{T}_{B}$ shown in Figure~\ref{fig:example-tables}: each contains a column of keys, $K_A$ and $K_B$, and a column of values, $V_A$ and $V_B$.
-A \textit{join} operation between the tables on their keys generates the output table $\mathcal{T}_{A \bowtie B}$.
+A \textit{join} operation between the tables on their keys generates the output table $\mathcal{T}_{A \bowtie B}$.\footnote{Note that, in the example described in \Cref{fig:example-tables}, we assume a one-to-one join.
+Dataset search problems can involve many-to-many joins as well, although a typical approach is to use a data aggregation function to reduce to the one-to-one setting \cite{SantosBessaChirigati:2021, SantosBessaMusco:2022, kanter2015deep}.}

 We list in \Cref{fig:example-tables} a number of statistics that we might hope to estimate in $\mathcal{T}_{A \bowtie B}$ when searching for relevant datasets.
 We claim that all of these statistics can be estimated using inner products between vector representations of the tables, which we denote $\bv{x}^{\ind{K_A}}, \bv{x}^{{K_A}}$ and $\bv{x}^{\ind{K_B}}, \bv{x}^{{K_B}}$ respectively and show in \Cref{fig:ex-vectors}.